Hyperlipoproteinemia type 1

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 This condition is characterized by inflammation of the pancreas (pancreatitis), abdominal pain, enlargement of the liver and spleen (hepatosplenomegaly), and small yellow skin lesions called eruptive xanthomas.
-Mutations in the LPL gene cause hyperlipoproteinemia type 1, and this condition is inherited in an autosomal recessive pattern.
-The treatment for hyperlipoproteinemia type 1 is a low-fat diet.Hyperlipoproteinemia type 1 is an inherited condition that disrupts the normal breakdown of fats in the body.
+Hyperlipoproteinemia type 1 is caused by mutations in the LPL gene.
+This condition is inherited in an autosomal recessive pattern.
+Treatment aims to control the symptoms through a low-fat diet.Hyperlipoproteinemia type 1 is an inherited condition that disrupts the normal breakdown of fats in the body, causing a large amount of fat to build up in the blood.

 - Genetics Home Reference (GHR) contains information on Hyperlipoproteinemia type 1.
 This website is maintained by the National Library of Medicine.